7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - Social inbox and white-label reports

-- Cheapest true recycling tool
+- The cheapest true recycling tool

-- GBP support and white-label reports
+- Google Business Profile support and white-label reports

 - Wide platform list

-- Free plan has eroded over time
+- The free plan has shrunk over time

-7. Buffer — Best for simplest free cross-platform scheduling
+7. Buffer: best for simple cross-platform scheduling

-Key features:
+Key features

 - Simple cross-platform scheduling

-- Light AI assistant
+- Light AI writing assistant

 - Community inbox on paid tiers